2. Standalone Docker Networking

 Docker can be used in various use cases: the standalone mode, using Docker Compose, in a single host, or by deploying containers and connecting Docker engines across multiple hosts.
 The user can use Docker containers with the default network, the host network, or other types of more advanced networks like overlays.
 This depends on the use case and/or the adopted technologies.

 In this tutorial, we are going to understand the different types of container networking.
 We are also going to study containers networking.
 We will see different types of networking, and finally, we will understand how to extend Docker networking using plugins.
 This article is the second part of a series.
 For part I, check out this article.
+We also have resources on Kubernetes Networking and monitoring Docker containers with cAdvisor, for some great further reading.

 After a fresh Docker installation, you can find a default bridge network up and running.